AgentNX/Mastering-C/README.md

 # Mastering-C
-My Journey of Learning &amp; Mastering - The C Language
+Learning &amp; Mastering - The C Language

 # What is the C Language?